 Glebe Elementary School celebrates SolarWorld’s first Solar2Schools initiative

-by: Amy Keiter, Community Relations Manager, SolarWorld Americas
+Posted 11/8/2011 by Amy Keiter, Community Relations Manager, SolarWorld Americas

 Glebe Elementary School in Arlington, Virginia is simply a happy place.
 From my first step into the building, with its flamingo-pink walls and pet turtles (“please wash your hands after touching the turtles” suggested a sign in lobby), the school hummed with peaceful purpose.
 And the sense of focused calm went beyond the reason for my visit -- celebrating the installation of a small, educational solar array.
 Even after the outdoor assembly had concluded, I felt a coordinated commitment to making learning joyful.